noobymatze/notes.noobymatze.io/src/content/posts/2024/11-using-gadts-for-complex-permissions.md

 This way, whatever the type of `A` in a `Permission` is, it needs to be the second argument to the function.
-However, it cannot be just a generic type `A`, because we also want to allow multiple distinct types as arguments (think about the `or`) case, when viewing a car part.
+However, it cannot be just a generic type `A`, because we also want to allow multiple distinct types as arguments, think about the `or` case, when viewing a car part.
 This is were the following type comes in.

 ```kotlin